Ramineni Foundation Awards

-Dr. Ramineni Ayyanna Choudary
+History

-Ramineni Ayyanna Choudary, after whom the foundation and the awards were named, was born on 1929-10-12 in Brahmanakoduru, Guntur District, Andhra Pradesh, India to Veeriah Choudary and Kanya Kumari.
+Ramineni Ayyanna Choudary, after whom the foundation and the awards were named, was born on 1929-10-12 in Brahmanakoduru, Guntur district, Andhra Pradesh, India to Veeriah Choudary and Kanya Kumari.
 He completed his school education in Guntur District and obtained a postgraduate degree in mathematics from Banaras Hindu University.
 Until 1955 he worked as a teacher in Palaparru and Movva.
 He left for the United States in 1955, and completed his master's degree in economics and finance followed by a doctorate from the University of Minnesota.
 During this time, he founded the Hindu Association of Minnesota to promote Hindu culture and civilisation and organised Hindu festivals & social activities regularly.
 He worked as a professor at Northland College in Ashland, Wisconsin, and Xavier University in Cincinnati, Ohio (1963–1973).
-He took early retirement from his job in order to devote his time to social and cultural activities.
-He established Downtown Property Management in Cincinnati.
+He took early retirement from his job in order to devote his time to social and cultural activities, and to raise his children.
+He established Downtown Property Management in Cincinnati, a real estate business now managed by his sons.

 He married Suguna in 1967 and gave birth to 6 children – Dharmapracharak, Saradha Devi, Satyavadhi, Brahmananda, Vedacharya and Harischandra.

 He established Sangeeth Sahitya Samskrithi Hindu Dharma Nilayam and dedicated it to Indian fine arts.
 He developed agricultural activities and also established Hindustan Therapeutics at Hyderabad to supply high-quality, cost-effective veterinary medicines and feed supplements to farmers.

-On the occasion of his 70th birthday, his children have started the Ramineni Foundation in India on 1999-10-12.
+On the occasion of his 70th birthday, his children started the Ramineni Foundation in India on 1999-10-12.

-Choudary died on 2000-04-24 in Cincinnati.
+Choudary died on 2000-04-24 in Cincinnati Ohio.

-Ramineni Foundation Awards
+Awards

 1999

 Ramineni Foundation was inaugurated in India on 1999-10-12 at Hyderabad.
 The occasion was attended by C. Narayana Reddy as Chief Guest and Vempati China Satyam, N. Gopi, P. Siva Reddy and Gummadi as esteemed guests.